axvonder/NDNSMeatTrends/README.md

 ## 1. Introduction

-The study is based on an analysis plan developed by Alexander Vonderschmidt (lead author), Alexandra Bellows, Lindsay Jaacks, Peter Alexander, and Cristina Stewart (senior author).
+The study is based on an analysis plan developed by Alexander Vonderschmidt (lead author), Lindsay Jaacks, Peter Alexander, Rosemary Green, Alexandra Bellows (co-senior author), and Cristina Stewart (co-senior author).
 The publication can be found [HERE-CITE PUBLICATION WHEN PUBLIC].
 The main objectives of the analysis are:

-- Investigate changes in the frequency of meat consumption, the number of daily eating occasions with meat, and the change in portion size.
+- Investigate changes in the proportion of the population consuming meat, frequency of meat consumption, the number of daily eating occasions with meat, and the change in portion size.
 - Determine what proportion of declines in meat consumption can be attributed to each of these three behaviors.
 - Investigate how frequency and portion size changed by standard mealtime (breakfast, lunch, and dinner) and key population subgroups such as age, sex, and deprivation level.